THE DOVER WAR MEMORIAL PROJECT

 Knell, L. W.

 Leonard William Knell, Z/9865, was an Ordinary Seaman in the RN Volunteer Reserve, on the HMS Victory VI.
-He is buried at St James cemetery, Dover.
+Aged 18, he died at the Military Hospital, Western Heights, from pneumonia, and was buried on 16th October 1918 at St James cemetery, Dover, NY8.
+He had joined the Forces just six weeks previously, and had been in training at Crystal Palace.

 Knight, H. W.

-Hubert W. Knight, G/25960, was a Private in the 1st (or 10th) battalion of The Queen's Royal West Surrey regiment (formerly 38631 of the Royal Wariwickshire).
-He died of wounds on 25th April 1918, when he was 19.
-He is buried in Boulogne Eastern Cemetery in France.
+Hubert W. Knight, G/25960, was a Private in the 1st (or 10th) battalion of The Queen's Royal West Surrey regiment (formerly 38631 of the Royal Warwickshire).
+He died of wounds on 25 April 1918, when he was 19.
+He is buried in Boulogne Eastern Cemetery in France, I XA 22.

 HRW Knott, courtesy Dover ExpressKnott, H. R. W.

 Henry Richard Walter Knott, 7937, was in the South Staffordshire Regiment, 1st battalion.
-He was a Corporal and he died on 24th (26th) October 1914 at Lanniluke.
-He is commemorated on the Menin Gate at Ypres, in Belgium.
+Having enlisted in Maidstone he became a Corporal.
+He died on 24 (26) October 1914 at Lanniluke and is commemorated on the Menin Gate at Ypres, in Belgium, panel 35 and 37.

 Knott, S. W.